BjornFJohansson/FastCloneAssist/README.md

 # FastCloneAssist_02
-Fast cloning primer d_esigning project script and files.
+Fast cloning primer designing tool FastCloneAssist script and files.

 What is Fast Cloning: Please see this paper: Li, C., Wen, A., Shen, B. et al. FastCloning: a highly simplified, purification-free, sequence- and ligation-independent PCR cloning method.
 BMC Biotechnol 11, 92 (2011). https://doi.org/10.1186/1472-6750-11-92

-How to us FastCloneAssist to design primer for your Fast cloning Experiments.
+How to use FastCloneAssist to design primer for your Fast cloning Experiments.

 To run in a python environment installed locally: